Bernese Mountain Dog

 Breed-Specific Rescues

-Breed characteristics offer a useful starting point, though every pet develops its own individual quirks.
+Breed traits give you a general idea, but every pet has its own personality.
 Bernese Mountain Dogs with moderate energy levels strike a good balance between activity and relaxation.

 Shelter Adoption